125+ Interesting Airbnb Statistics by Country (Deep Insights)

 29. Most UK Airbnb hosts are millennial couples or retirees. (source)

-30. About 78% of visitors who use Airbnb while traveling in the UK are from Europe, and 57% of these visitors are UK citizens. (source)
+30. About 78% of visitors who use Airbnb while travelling in the UK are from Europe, and 57% of these visitors are UK citizens. (source)

 31. 70% of Airbnb guests go to the UK for holidays and leisure. (source)

-32. London was one of the first cities to introduce Airbnb Plus for travelers, expanding to 41 cities globally, including Edinburgh, its second UK city. (source)
+32. London was one of the first cities to introduce Airbnb Plus for travellers, expanding to 41 cities globally, including Edinburgh, its second UK city. (source)

 33. In Edinburgh, people from the UK make up 45% of Airbnb Plus reservations, with Americans accounting for 28% of all reservations. (source)

-34. Popular destinations for UK travelers using Airbnb Plus include Cape Town, Los Angeles, Rome, and London, among other cities. (source)
+34. Popular destinations for UK travellers using Airbnb Plus include Cape Town, Los Angeles, Rome, and London, among other cities. (source)

 35. An average host on Airbnb Plus in the UK often makes about 75% more than hosts on regular listings. (source)